JhoramNarsico/Rich-Land-Inventory-System/README.md

 (Click the "Try it out" button on the right and click the blue "Execute" button that appears.)

-Access the Application:

-Open your web browser and go to the following addresses:
+### 10. Open your web browser and go to the following addresses:

 * Main Application: http://127.0.0.1:8000